carolyndo/hackmit/README.md

 ## 👥 Individual Contributions

-- **Jamie Caleb:** Worked on sourcing MIDI files and extracting to get lyrics and notes
+- **Jamie Calub:** Worked on sourcing MIDI files and extracting to get lyrics and notes displayed on website
 - **Carolyn Do:** Connected glasses to application and synced the lyrics and notes to display on the glasses
-- **Mirada Makhmutova:** Was able to implement pitch correcting feature
+- **Mirada Makhmutova:** Was able to implement pitch correcting feature and UI design

 ## 🚧 Challenges we ran into